 During this surgery, the da Vinci robot will be used to remove one or more muscle tumors or “fibroids” from your uterus.
-This is accomplished through four (4) or five (5) small dime-sized incisions on your abdomen.
+This is accomplished through four (4) or five (5) dime-sized incisions on your abdomen.

 It is critical to properly prepare the intestinal tract before this surgery.
 This is done to make manipulating or positioning the intestinal track during the surgery easier.
 Most importantly, this bowel preparation regimen would allow for the safe repair of a bowel injury should it occur during the surgery.

 Instructions for eating and drinking before surgery

 On the day before your surgery you are to have only clear liquids.
 Examples include juice, tea, coffee, carbonated beverages, gelatin, popsicles, sport beverages and bouillon.
 Specifically, do not consume any milk, dairy or RED products.

 At 1:00 PM on the day before your surgery take four (4) Dulcolax® tablets.
 Dulcolax® may be purchased without a prescription and found at most pharmacies.

 At 2:00 PM mix 238 grams of Miralax® into 64 ounces of water or a sports beverage and drink one (1) eight (8) ounce glass of the mixture every 30 minutes.
 This should require approximately four (4) hours to consume the entire mixture.
 Please do your best to drink all of the mixture if possible.
 At some point during the four hours you will begin experiencing bowel movements of soft stool and likely diarrhea later.
 This will likely continue for several hours.